 Library and LRC staff can further serve students by providing research assistance, either in person or virtually.
 The Library and LRC page in Canvas, is a great resource for accessing databases, learning good research habits, and contacting library and LRC staff.
 Library and LRC staff can be contacted at:

 Fr.
 Kammerer Library (St. Martin): 513-875-3344 ext.
 123

 Learning Resource Center (Over-The-Rhine): 513-921-9856 ext.
-206 class times, so the schedule is updated regularly.
-All tutoring services are offered free of charge.
+206

 Tutoring